Translation invariance, topology, and protection of criticality in chains of interacting anyons

 where $\mrm{X}$ stands for $\mrm{T}$ on the torus and $\mrm{D}$ on the disc is therefore equivalent in both cases, and we obtain the observed correspondences between the energy spectrum of the torus and the disc.

-Away from criticality, the Hamiltonian is insensitive to non-local properties of the system.
-In the thermodynamic limit each energy level is therefore $|\mc{G}|$-fold degenerate on the torus, with the degeneracy enumerated by the different values which may be taken by the flux through the torus.
+For general anyon models with a nearest-neighbour Hamiltonian of the form of \Eref{eq:neighbour}, we may consider both critical and non-critical systems.
+In models which are not critical, the Hamiltonian will be insensitive to non-local properties of the system.
+In the thermodynamic limit each energy level is therefore $|U|$-fold degenerate on the torus, with the degeneracy enumerated by the different values which may be taken by the flux through the torus.
 As the disc corresponds to the torus with the flux constrained to be $\mbb{I}$, the eigenvalues on the disc in the thermodynamic limit are the same, but nondegenerate.

 At criticality, the energy spectrum is no longer necessarily independent of the flux through the torus, and the degeneracy of energy levels on the torus may be broken, with different flux sectors exhibiting different energy spectra.
 Nevertheless, the identification between the disc and the torus with trivial flux persists, and for critical local Hamiltonians applied both on the torus and on the disc, the disc necessarily exhibits the same energy spectrum as obtained on the torus when the flux through the torus is constrained to be $\mbb{I}$.